 Vitamin D is an important nutrient.
 It helps your body build strong bones and teeth.
 Maintaining an adequate level of vitamin D is important for all stages of life.
 It is especially important for children while their bones and teeth are developing.
 Vitamin D has other health benefits, as well.
 Vitamin D may protect against various health conditions, such as some cancers, muscle weakness, mood disorders, diabetes, kidney disease, heart disease, and high blood pressure.

 You can get Vitamin D from certain foods, sunlight, and dietary supplements.

-Vitamin D is sometimes called the “sunshine vitamin” because your body can create its own vitamin D when you are exposed to sunlight.
-Depending on where you live, you might only need 10 minutes of summer sunshine 3 to 4 times a week to help your body create the vitamin D it needs.
-This can happen while you’re taking your dog for a run or your children to the local park to play.
-On the other hand, at some times of the year, especially in northern states, there may not be enough of the right sunlight to make vitamin D, even if you are outside all day.
+Vitamin D is sometimes called the “sunshine vitamin.”
+That’s because your body create its own vitamin D when you are exposed to sunlight.
+Depending on where you live, you might only need 10 minutes of sunshine 3 to 4 times a week to help your body create the vitamin D it needs.
+This can happen while you’re taking your dog for a walk or your children to the park.
+During some times of the year, especially in northern states, there may not be enough of the right sunlight to make vitamin D. This is true even if you are outside all day.

 Vitamin D-fortified foods:

 Most people get very little vitamin D from the foods they eat.
 That’s because there are very few foods that contain vitamin D. Foods that naturally contain vitamin D include fatty fish, fish oil, eggs, cheese, and butter.
 There are also foods and drinks that have been fortified with vitamin D, such as milk, milk alternatives, some brands of orange juice, and some vitamin-fortified breakfast cereals.
 Read the food nutrition labels to learn if the products you choose are sources of vitamin D.